teknostatik/keyboards/cantor/cantor_build_guide.md

 * USB-C cable
 * 10-12 rubber feet

-All the example code in this guide will be assuming that the [Vial firmware](https://github.com/vial-kb/vial-qmk/tree/vial/keyboards/cantor) will be used. it requires having a working installation of the `vial-qmk` github repository.
+All the example code in this guide will be assuming that the [Vial firmware](https://github.com/vial-kb/vial-qmk/tree/vial/keyboards/ferris/sweep) will be used.
+It requires having a working installation of the [`vial-qmk`](https://github.com/vial-kb/vial-qmk) github repository.

 ## Flashing Controllers